bl4ck4ndbr0wn/Learning-Solidity/README.txt

-REMIX DEFAULT WORKSPACE
+REMIX Solidity WORKSPACE

-Remix default workspace is present when:
+Remix Solidity workspace is present when:
 i.
 Remix loads for the very first time ii.
-A new workspace is created with 'Default' template iii.
+A new workspace is created with 'Solidity' template iii.
 There are no files existing in the File Explorer

 This workspace contains 3 directories: